danshirley1/farm-simulator/README.md

 # farm-simulator
-An interview test, just how much methane is your farm actually generating?
+An interview test, just how many emissions is your farm producing?

 This project uses [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).

 Please develop against the right Node environment, there is an `.nvmrc` file.
 (See [here](https://medium.com/@faith__ngetich/locking-down-a-project-to-a-specific-node-version-using-nvmrc-and-or-engines-e5fd19144245) for more info.)

 ## Front end client